apple patient

 AirTag is designed to meet international child safety standards, including those in Australia by requiring a two-step push-and-turn mechanism to access the user-replaceable battery.
 We are closely monitoring regulations and working to ensure our products meet or exceed the new standards, including those for packaging labeling, well ahead of the required timeframe.

-According to the report, Officeworks now plans to hold back the AirTags until "further guidance is received from the Australian Competition and Consumer Commission," which happens to be the same agency that is currently investigating Apple over allegations of anti-competitive market conduct.
+According to the report, Officeworks now plans to withhold the AirTags until “further guidance is received from the Australian Competition and Consumer Commission,” which happens to be the same agency currently investigating Apple for alleged anti-competitive market conduct.

 Do AirTags violate legal regulations?

-Australian regulations require that any consumer product that has a battery compartment that is accessible to the consumer, whether the battery is to be replaced or not, must be designed so that the compartment cannot be opened by young children.
-The regulations also state that the battery compartment must have "screws or similar fasteners for securing."
-The AirTags, however, do not rely on any screws visible to the consumer.
-To access the battery compartment, the user must first press down and twist the back.
-So while there are definitely concerns, it's unlikely that AirTags violate a direct legal requirement.
-Instead, it's likely that a lack of clarity about how Apple's AirTags fit in with existing regulations has led the retailer to withhold them.
+Australian regulations stipulate that any consumer product with a battery compartment accessible to the consumer, whether the battery is to be replaced or not, must be designed to prevent the compartment from being opened by young children.
+The regulations also state that the battery compartment must have "screws or similar fasteners for securing it."
+However, AirTags do not rely on any screws visible to the consumer.
+To access the battery compartment, the user must first press down on the back and twist it.
+So, while there are definitely concerns, it's unlikely that AirTags violate a direct legal requirement.
+Instead, it's likely that a lack of clarity about how Apple's AirTags fit into existing regulations led the retailer to withhold them.
 (Photo by askarim / Bigstockphoto)

 • How to change the Apple AirTag battery